AlgoMaster Logo

 Merge Sort

-Merge Sort is a classic divide-and-conquer algorithm that breaks a problem into smaller, manageable pieces.
+Merge sort is a classic divide-and-conquer algorithm.
 It repeatedly splits the array into halves until each part contains a single element, then merges those parts back together in sorted order.

 What Is Merge Sort?